Hodegetria: Constantinople

-Historians believe the ritual began sometime around the 7th century.
-The ritual began after the Siege of Constantinople in 626.
-The Byzantines were successful in protecting the city.
-The painting became a symbol of protection for the city.
-Theodore Synkellos delivered a sermon at the first celebration around 627.
-Tuesday commemorated the event and the Hodegetria rite began.

-According to legend, the Madonna of Constantinople was thrown into the sea during iconoclasm about 100 years later.
-In the year 717, it washed up on the shore of Istria after 54 days and it was returned to the Hodegon Monastery.
-The weekly Tuesday rite continued.
-The name of the icon was Panagia Hodegetria, translated to She who shows the Way.
-According to legend, the painting was said to be the source of miracles.
-The Virgin Mary appeared to two blind people and guided them to the sacred image.
-There she restored their vision.
-On the island of Crete in the 10th century a church was erected in honor of the sacred icon called Panagia Hodegetria.
+There are a number of images showing the icon in its shrine and in the course of being displayed publicly, which happened every Tuesday, and was one of the great sights of Constantinople for visitors.
 After the Fourth Crusade, from 1204 to 1261, it was moved to the Monastery of the Pantocrator, which had become the cathedral of the Venetian see during the period of Frankish rule, and since none of the illustrations of the shrine at the Hodegetria Monastery predate this interlude, the shrine may have been created after its return.

 There are a number of accounts of the weekly display, the two most detailed by Spaniards:

 Every Tuesday twenty men come to the church of Maria Hodegetria; they wear long red linen garments, covering up their heads like stalking clothes […] there is a great procession and the men clad in red go one by one up to the icon; the one with whom the icon is pleased is able to take it up as if it weighed almost nothing.
-He places it on his shoulder, and they go chanting out of the church to a great square, where the bearer of the icon walks with it from one side to the other, going fifty times around the square.
-When he sets it down, then others take it up in turn.
+He places it on his shoulder and they go chanting out of the church to a great square, where the bearer of the icon walks with it from one side to the other, going fifty times around the square.
+When he sets it down then others take it up in turn.

 Another account says the bearers staggered around the crowd, the icon seeming to lurch towards onlookers, who were then considered blessed by the Virgin.
-Clergy touched pieces of cotton wool to the icon and handed them out to the crowd.
+Clergy touched pieces of cotton-wool to the icon and handed them out to the crowd.
 A wall-painting in a church near Arta in Greece shows a great crowd watching such a display, whilst a street-market for unconcerned locals continues in the foreground.